Aoife (album)

 Aoife is the second studio album released by Irish singer Aoife Ní Fhearraigh.
 It consists of a wide selection of Traditional Irish songs, and its lyrics are entirely sung in Irish.
 In the sleeve notes, Máire Brennan - the world's most prominent Celtic artist wrote the following: For those of us who have a love of the Irish Song Tradition, this is an invaluable recording that is an essential addition to every record collection.
 Aoife is the finest young singer that has come to my attention for quite some time.

-Review Excerpts
+Critical reception

 Rambles: 1996, by Gilbert Head:This disc is at its best with the slower ballads, which are richly mounted, and give the best opportunity for Ní Fhearraigh to linger with the melody.
 The placing of the occasional countertempo piece like the question-and-answer work "Cailin a' tSleibhe Ruaidh" lends balance to the disc, and gives one a feel for the diversity of the vocal tradition from Ranafast which those who have labored in love on Aoife have sought successfully to preserve and share.
 I recommend this work to those who cannot get enough of what the Gaeltacht has to offer, and I look forward with great anticipation to future offerings from this artist.